photostructure/exiftool-vendored.js/README.md

 npm install --save exiftool-vendored
 ```

-Note that this provides an installation of ExifTool relevant for your platform
+Note that `exiftool-vendored` provides an installation of ExifTool relevant for your platform
 via
 [platform-dependent-modules](https://www.npmjs.com/package/platform-dependent-modules).
 You shouldn't include either the `exiftool-vendored.exe` or